unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 ```
 GPIO_InitStruct.Pin = GPIO_PIN_11|CONF_BMW_EXTI_Pin;
 ```
+Presumably the same can be done for CAN2 Rx PB5.
+Will need to configure PB4 to generate some boiler plate EXTI code and investigate further...

 In this version, I am starting to experiment with detecting a button *"long press"*.<BR>
 Currently, a *long press* of the Menu button switches it to the default *RCD330 mode*, (short press for *MFD mode*).<BR>